ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Any Bayesian classifier is going to compute the probabilitiy the this way
     - Prior: $P(y)$ says "what's the probability of a class independently of $x$"
     - Class model: "Assuming that a class $y$ is the case, how likely am I going to see a particular observation"
-    - Normaliser: normalises probabilitiy across observations
+    - Normaliser: normalises probability across observations
       - Just another way of writing $P(x)$
       - Sometimes left out since it does not affect which class is most likely as we take $argmax$
       - However, allows us to compare $P_1(x|y)$ to $P_2(x|y)$ etc.